 - Manual data entry and indexing wastime consuming

 - Paper based system required a large amount of physical storage space

 - The need for compatibility and integration with the organization’s fundraising software, Raiser’s Edge

-- The need to share donor information with multiple chapters
+- The need to share donor information with multiple chapters and locations

 PHASE 1 — CONVERSION